The Team

 Dr Maciej Maselko

-Maciej is an Associate Professor in Applied BioSciences at Macquarie University with over a decade of experience pushing the boundaries of animal synthetic biology.
+Maciej serves as the CEO of EntoZyme and is an Associate Professor in Applied BioSciences at Macquarie University.
+He has spent over a decade pushing the boundaries of animal synthetic biology to solve global environmental challenges.

-Maciej received his PhD in Molecular and Cell Biology from Oregon State University in 2011 which focused on the development of antiviral therapeutics.
-As a postdoctoral fellow at the University of Minnesota he started working on novel methods for transgene biocontainment and genetic biocontrol of insect pests.
-He co-founded NovoClade Inc. in 2018 which is using his patented synthetic speciation technology as a pest control platform.
-Maciej then launched his independent research group in Australia in 2019 to pursue his vision of animal synthetic biology technologies that improve human and environmental health.
+Maciej earned his PhD in Molecular and Cell Biology from Oregon State University in 2011 with a focus on developing antiviral therapeutics.
+During his postdoctoral fellowship at the University of Minnesota, he engineered novel methods for transgene biocontainment and the genetic biocontrol of insect pests.
+After launching his independent research group in Australia in 2019, Maciej co-founded EntoZyme, transitioning from Chief Scientific Officer to CEO to align its deep-tech foundations with an accelerated strategic evolution.

-Maciej’s research has demonstrated that animals can be equipped with an array of capabilities to enable bioremediation, sustainable waste management, biomanufacturing, and conservation applications.
-His work has been published in leading journals and resulted in multiple patents.
+His research proves that animals can be equipped with a diverse array of capabilities to drive bioremediation, sustainable waste management, biomanufacturing, and conservation.
+Maciej’s work is widely published in leading journals and provides the foundation for multiple international patents.

 -